Free! Play all these titles for PlayStation, Xbox, Switch and PC this weekend | Ruetir

 Steam

-RPG Maker MV ― (Open Beta) Available until October 1 We Were Here Expeditions: The FriendShip ― Available until October 13
+Golf with your friends ― Available until October 8 We Were Here Expeditions: The FriendShip ― Available until October 13

 Epic Games Store

-Soulstice ― Available until October 5 at 9:00 AM Model Builder ― Available until October 5 at 9:00 AM We Were Here Expeditions: The FriendShip ― Available until October 13
+Godlike Burger ― Available until October 12 at 9:00 AM We Were Here Expeditions: The FriendShip ― Available until October 13

 Nintendo Switch

-Eastward ― Available until October 3 on Nintendo Switch Online Pokémon Stadium 2 ― Available on Nintendo Switch Online + Expansion Pack
+Pokémon Stadium 2 ― Disponible en Nintendo Switch Online + Expansion Pack

-As you could see, the next few days look quite promising with games that can provide hours and hours of fun, so you just need to decide which one you will try first.
+As you could see, this weekend is ready to give you hours and hours of fun with your favorite hobby, so run to your console or PC and start playing.

 Stay informed at LEVEL UP.